uosjapuelks/tp/docs/DeveloperGuide.md

 #### Main Objectives:

-The functionality to find items is bound by two main objectives:
+The functionality to find items is bound by one main objective:
 * Allow users to easily find the list of items in Fridget that has similarities to search term.

 As a result, the current iteration requires an info from the user: